I work with organizations committed to positive community impact.

 Before joining Sprout, I spent nearly a decade working as a teacher and administrator in schools in Texas, California, and Pennsylvania, where I taught history and French and directed programs in college counseling and community service.
 In San Francisco, I founded the Academic Support Program at Convent of the Sacred Heart High School, part of Schools of the Sacred Heart San Francisco, where I also served as a leader in technology integration and the implementation of the four-school community's 1:1 iPad program.
 I also served as coordinator of a professional learning community of school learning specialists in the San Francisco Bay Area called BAISLD.
 Since 2013, I have worked as an expert reviewer of apps, websites, and games for Common Sense Media, an independent nonprofit dedicated to helping kids thrive in a rapidly changing world.
 Additionally, I have worked in the Education Department at WQED Multimedia as the project manager and associate producer for iQ: smartparent, an Emmy Award-winning television series about parenting in the digital age.

 I have spoken at conferences including Mozilla Festival, the Digital Media and Learning Conference (now the Connected Learning Summit), and the Parents Education Network’s annual EdRev conference and celebration.
 I also serve as a volunteer college admissions adviser and college essay writing instructor for the Athletic Scholars Advancement Program (ASAP) at San Francisco’s Mission High School.
+I serve as secretary of the board of directors of the Sterling Ridge Village Association, my town’s local civic organization, and I serve as a mentor for the Mozilla Open Leaders program.

 Powered by Squarespace